ajense28/Tutorial-Phonopy-Si-VASP/README.md

 The Python module Phonopy has to be installed manually onto the arcc using conda.
 [This page](https://phonopy.github.io/phonopy/install.html) on the phonopy github has a useful tutorial, as well as [this page](https://arccwiki.atlassian.net/wiki/spaces/DOCUMENTAT/pages/7504145/Miniconda#Install-Packages-into-a-Miniconda-Environment-in-Your-Home-Directory) on the arcc wiki.
 To activate the phonopy conda environment, enter the following and replace <phonopy-env> with the name of the conda phonopy environment:
 `% module load miniconda3/23.11.0
 % conda activate _<phonopy-env>_`
+It is best practice to use an interactive node while running phonopy commands, the command for which on Medicine Bow is:
+`% srun -n 2 -N 1 -t 2:00:00 -A <account> --pty /bin/bash -l`